How Fire Chiefs Make the Budget Case for AI to City Administrators

 How Norfolk, MA FD Thinks About Data and Decision-Making

 “The success of this organization isn’t dependent just on me.
-It’s those people within my organization — the ones I’m responsible for — that really make this thing go.”
+It’s those people within my organization, the ones I’m responsible for, that really make this thing go.”

 That framing applies directly to budget justification.
 A chief who can walk into a city administrator’s office with accurate, current data on overtime exposure, staffing patterns, and NERIS compliance burden is not asking for a favor.
 They are presenting operational intelligence that the city should want the chief to have.

 FlorianAI, an AI operations assistant built for fire departments, is designed to close that gap.
 It gives fire chiefs the cross-system visibility to pull real-time operational data and present it in the format a budget committee can act on.
+To see what that looks like with your department’s own systems, schedule a demo.

 What to Put in a One-Page AI Business Case for Your City Manager